stassgavle/site/README.md

 ### Install

-`npm install`
+- `npm install`

-### Gulp main tasks
+## Scripts

-- `gulp watch`
+- `npm start`
-  Builds and Serves content at localhost:3000.
+  Runs gulp script (defined in ./gulpfile.js) `gulp watch`, using local gulp install; Builds and serves content at `localhost:3000`.
 Watches for changes in /src

-- `gulp build`
+- `npm run build`
-  Builds and packages to /dist for deployment
+  Runs gulp script (defined in ./gulpfile.js) `gulp build`, using local gulp install; Builds and packages project for deployment in /dist

 ## Deployment